 Knowledge Content Curation is the management of knowledge-related content, which is essential for a good Knowledge Management strategy.
 Pigro helps companies manage their business records by allowing them to search for the information they need through simple queries, without the use of keywords or tags.

-Although it plays a fundamental role in the productivity of the company and its efficiency, knowledge curation is still a little known field.
+Although it plays a fundamental role in the productivity of the company and its efficiency, knowledge curation is still a little-known field.

-As the name implies, it consists in the management and selection of content related to corporate knowledge.
-As we’ll see, this content is the backbone of the company: thanks to it, it’s possible for employees to carry out their work, being able to consult the documents needed to complete tasks or to satisfy customer requests.
+As the name implies, it consists of the management and selection of content related to corporate knowledge.
+As we’ll see, this content is the backbone of the company: thanks to it, it’s possible for employees to carry out their work, being able to consult the documents needed to complete tasks or satisfy customer requests.